ultimate-deej/Sculpt-Comfort-Mission-Control/README.md

 - You don't need `lldb` and developer tools
 - Because of the above, it starts much faster.
 You won't even notice
 - You only need to disable SIP for an initial installation
-- It the app handles a mouse event, other apps don't receive it anymore (with a proper config).
+- If the app handles a mouse event, other apps don't receive it anymore (with a proper config).
 With the previous version, it happened for some button configurations.
 No more unwanted navigation in browsers or wherever else.

 # I need help
 Submit an issue.